AlfredoGvz/plan_me_pj/README.md

 ## Usage

-Once the app is running, everything will be visible in your browser, as this part of the project is highly visual.

-- Users can create accounts either as attendees or organizers using their email addresses.
-- After signing up, users will receive a verification email.
-- If users don't verify their email, they can still browse and read about events, but won't be able to book events or add them to their calendar.
+Once the app is running locally or on the hosted site, users can:

+- Create an account as an attendee or organizer.
+A verification email will be sent to your address.
-This setup ensures that only verified users can fully participate, while still allowing everyone to explore available events.
+- Browse events: Unverified users can still explore the event listings but cannot book events.

-The user interface (UI) differs depending on whether you sign up as an organizer or an attendee.
-If you're an organizer, the app allows you to create and publish events.
-You can do this easily from your dashboard or by clicking the "Add Event" button located in the navigation bar.

-Additionally, users have the option to add events to their Google Calendar.
-To use this feature, the app requires access to your calendar.
-From the dashboard, users can add a calendar, which will prompt them to authenticate with their Google account and grant the necessary permissions.
-Once access is given, the app can automatically modify and update your calendar whenever you add a new event.

-The dashboard provides a clear view of your activity within the app.
-It will display any events you have booked to attend.
-If you are an organizer, you will also see a list of events you are hosting, alongside any events you have booked as an attendee.
-This way, both organizers and attendees can easily manage their event schedules from one place.

-#### Deletions
+- Book events: Verified users can book spots for events and opt to pay for paid events.
+- Add events to Google Calendar: The app prompts users to authenticate with Google and grant calendar permissions.
+Once permission is granted, events will be added or modified automatically.
+  **User Roles**
+  Attendees: Can book events and view their event schedule from the dashboard.
+  Organizers: Can create, manage, and delete their events, as well as view booked events in their dashboard.
+  **Deletions**

-- Organizers have the ability to delete only the events that they have created.
+- Organizers can delete only the events they have created.
 - All users can delete their accounts at any time.
 This action will permanently remove all their personal data, including email addresses and any associated details, from the system.

-# Hosting

-This application is deployed on Netlify, a platform that allows for easy and efficient deployment of web applications.
-Netlify provides a seamless integration with Git repositories, enabling automatic deployment whenever changes are made to the code.
-As a result, users can access the most up-to-date version of the app directly from their browsers without any additional setup required on their end.

-Link to the hosted site: [Plan Me Web Application](https://plan-me-lp.netlify.app/?page=1)